 Foodborne illnesses are one of the most commonly reported infectious diseases.
 Foodborne illnesses are monitored through several surveillance systems including reportable disease surveillance, syndromic surveillance, and consumer complaints.

-In addition to investigating sporadic cases of foodborne illness, the Communicable Disease Control and Surveillance Sections investigate several foodborne outbreaks (when it is determined that 2 or more people have a similar illness from eating a common food) each year.
+In addition to investigating sporadic cases of foodborne illness, the Bureau of Infectious Disease Control investigates several foodborne outbreaks (when it is determined that 2 or more people have a similar illness from eating a common food) each year.
 These outbreaks are most commonly caused by Salmonella or Norovirus and are often related to poor food preparation or storage practices.

 What is a Foodborne Disease?

 A foodborne illness or disease is a gastrointestinal illness caused by eating contaminated food.

 Foodborne diseases generally fall into one of the following three categories:

 - foodborne intoxications in which a food is contaminated with a toxin-producing bacteria and the toxin causes illness when eaten or after being produced in the gastrointestinal tract.
 Contamination from toxin-producing fish, shellfish, and plants can cause intoxications as well.

 - foodborne infection in which the bacteria itself is ingested and causes illness or infection with a virus or parasite causes illness.

 - foodborne poisoning in which the food is contaminated with a chemical such as a heavy metal or organic compound.

 Symptoms generally involve vomiting or diarrhea and depend on the specific organism, toxin, or poison that caused the illness.
 The amount of time that passes between eating the food and getting sick also depends on the specific organism, toxin or poison and can range from a couple hours (i.e. Staphylococcus aureus toxin) to weeks (i.e. hepatitis A virus).